 Creating new and innovative products makes the world go around.
 Just look at what has happened to the telephone in our lifetime.
 Without creative innovation, life as we know it would come to an abrupt halt.
 In fact, stimulating new thoughts through open innovation promotes growth and is the driving force behind businesspeople around the globe.

-Have you heard reports of children being trapped in a fire and wondered if anything could have saved them?
-Joe’s life changed one evening when he heard a newscaster say that two children died in a house fire.
+Joe’s life changed one evening when he heard a newscaster say that two children had died in a house fire.
 The girls simply turned the wrong way and could not find an exit door in the smoke.

 After testing his idea in a real-life home fire, a fire rescue spokesperson said, "LifePath will allow a child to see the avenue of escape and associate the light with safety."